gravitydevelopment/Fami-BDD-Framework/README.md

     ```
     - Once report successfully generated, access cluecumber test report folder in a generated target folder "~/Fami-BDD-Framework/targetcluecumber-report"
     - Open the html file "index.html" to view the test report.
+    - Apart from that, the framework also generate a log file.
+The log file can be access at "~/Fami-BDD-Framework/logs".

 2. Execute through virtual container instance by using docker